grinnell-cs/csc151-images/_readings/anonymous-procedures.md

 ```

 You can read this as "map (a function that takes one parameter, x, squares x and then adds 1) to the list ...".
 What's the name of that function?
 It doesn't have one.  it's _anonymous_.

+## Sectioning: An alternative to cutting

+Some readers find it confusing to see something like `(cut (+ 3 <>))`.
+After all, aren't we supposed to evaluate the parameters to our procedures?
+Shouldn't we evaluate the `(+ 3 <>)`?
+As we noted, `cut` is a syntactic form that embraces a different evaluation strategy.

+For those who prefer a different approach, the csc151 library also includes a procedure, `(section proc params-or-diamonds)`, that works much like `cut`, but without the inner parentheses.
+Instead of writing `(cut (+ 3 <>))`, one can write `(section + 3 <>)`.
+We will generally use `cut`, rather than `section`, because most readers find it clearer.

+Note that the `cut` form is a relatively new addition to the csc151 libary, added in Fall 2023.
+It was added because students in prior semesters suggested that they found the `reduce` form a bit confusing.

 ## Self checks